|

 You don’t need a new personality, a rigid system, or a clipboard full of consequences.
 You need clarity, consistency, and strategies that actually fit your classroom.

-What This Course Is (and What It Isn’t)
+What The Classroom Management Course Is (and What It Isn’t)

 This course is: